TimHill83/sanity-keyzapp-test/schemas/howTo/howTo.md

 Initially I created a separate document called `outcome` that was referenced from the HowTo, but since an outcome is always dependent on a Step, I put an outcomes array in the step.
 ### How to handle Recommended next How-To's?
 **ToDo:** This is straying into process territory, but for a customer user especially, there are sometimes processes that logically follow that they should be able to look up.
 Perhaps add this as a further optional link.

+### Consider- allow nesting of howTos?
+??
+Sometimes you might want to wrap a "How To" in extra steps (e.g. For a Keyzapp agent you might to have steps like "Login as Sysadmin" first)

+### Consider- audience and context for howTos
+??
+E.g. logged into Sysadmin?
+Is context different to audience?